zopefoundation/plone.z3cform/README.txt

   once the view has been initialised.

-When a form is rendered in a wrapper view, the form instance is temporarily marked with either ``plone.z3cform.interfaces.IWrappedForm`` (for standard forms) or ``plone.z3cform.interfaces.IWrappedSubForm`` (for sub-forms), to allow custom adapter registrations.
-Specifically, this is used to ensure that a form rendered "standalone" gets a full-page template applied, whilst a form rendered in a wrapper is rendered using a template that renders the form elements only.
+When a form is rendered in a wrapper view, the form instance is temporarily marked with ``plone.z3cform.interfaces.IWrappedForm`` (unless the form is a subform), to allow custom adapter registrations.
+Specifically, this is used to ensure that a form rendered "standalone" gets a full-page template applied, while a form rendered in a wrapper is rendered using a template that renders the form elements only.

 Default templates and macros
 ============================